How To Price Crochet Items Made Simple

 Can you see how this is a bad way to figure out the prices of your handmade items?
 Crochet is very labor-intensive work.
 There is a knitting machine and sewing machine.
 Guess what?

 There is no such thing as a crochet machine.
-Each stitch is created by hand.
+Each stitch is created by hand, which is another factor that makes it difficult to decide how to price crochet items to sell.

 You can see from the example above how a simple stitch crochet hat is less labor-intensive than amigurumi.